Megabit/Blazorise/Documentation/Blazorise.Docs/Pages/Blog/2022-09-13_CreateAKanBanBoard/Index.md

 The container is where the multiple columns will be hosted.

-### Defining the Columns
+### Adding Column Columns

 Kanban Columns are individual panels used to group related items of work.
 The column is defined as a `<DropZone>` as cards can be dropped into them.
+Cards are also removed (dragged) from them and dropped into other columns.

+Columns must have droppable characteristics to make this work.

 ```html
  <ChildContent>